cldf/cldf/components/cognates/description.md

 Like cognates, partial cognates refer to a form in a wordlist.
-But to make it possible to annotate parts of a form, the segmentation of the form **must** contain morpheme boundaries, i.e. the `FormTable` must contain a column with `propertyUrl` `http://cldf.clld.org/v1.0/terms.rdf#segments` where the secondary separator is used to delimit morphemes, e.g.
+But to make it possible to annotate parts of a form, the segmentation of the form MUSTcontain morpheme boundaries, i.e. the [`FormTable`](../forms) MUST contain a [`segments`](http://cldf.clld.org/v1.0/terms.rdf#segments) property and the secondary separator of the column description is used to delimit morphemes, e.g.
 ```json
 {
     "name": "Segments",